JAMK-IT/IIO50200-game-programming/README.md

 | 28.1. | Jani Immonen: Game Design & Productio | Game design document |
 | ... | ... | ... |

+## Game project repositories

+- Link to your repo
+- Link to your repo